 Investing in higher education is paying off, and we see that in Africa, returns to investments when it comes to higher education, are more than 20 percent, higher than anywhere else in the world.

-The world’s economy is becomes more and more technological, so the African school curricula are required to evolve accordingly and offer the best training and education for jobs in tomorrow’s workforce.
+The world’s economy is becoming more and more technological, so the African school curricula are required to evolve accordingly and offer the best training and education for jobs in tomorrow’s workforce.

 We still see a crucial mismatch between the level of knowledge and skills of the African workers and what employers expect and require from today’s workforce.